feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_monitor.md

 ### Indicator Flashing

-When navigating from top toolbar dropdowns:
+When navigating from a top bar list:
 - Selected object flashes briefly
 - Helps locate object in busy scenes
 - Visual confirmation of focus target